hotwired/strada-android/docs/QUICK-START.md

 # Quick Start Guide

+This outlines everything you need to initially configure in your [`turbo-android`](https://github.com/hotwired/turbo-android) app to integrate `strada-android`.
+Everything in this guide only needs to be done once in your app.

-_You can find the code in this guide fully implemented in the `turbo-android` [demo app](https://github.com/hotwired/turbo-android/tree/main/demo)._
+_NOTE: You can find the code in this guide fully implemented in the `turbo-android` [demo app](https://github.com/hotwired/turbo-android/tree/main/demo)._

-## Configuration

-There are a few things you need to initially configure in your [`turbo-android`](https://github.com/hotwired/turbo-android) app to integrate `strada-android`.

-### Create a list of registered bridge components
+## Create a list of registered bridge components

 For now, create an empty (global) list of registered component factories, so we have a reference.
 You'll need to populate this list with each bridge component that your app supports.